-Vim was one of the best text editors when it was released in 1991, so the fact that it’s on this list is a testament to this program’s greatness.
-Even in 2018, developers are still producing new scripts and updates.
-Due to the editor’s age, documentation and tutorials about Vim are easy to find.
+Vim was one of the best text editors when it was released in 1991, so the fact that it's on this list is a testament to this program's greatness.
+Developers are still producing new scripts and updates.
+Due to the editor's age, documentation and tutorials about Vim are easy to find.
 Vim works on all major platforms.

 7. Komodo Edit

 In addition to tabbed browsing, Komodo Edit offers numerous UI options to make editing as convenient as possible.
 For example, Focus Mode hides all other open windows so that you can concentrate on coding.
 Alternatively, you can choose to view folders on the side of the editor.
 An underrated but much-appreciated feature is the button that lets you return to your previous cursor location.
 If you need more advanced functionality like debugging, unit testing and code refactoring, check out.